the rai film prize

 Awarded biennially since 1980, this prize is for `the most outstanding film on social, cultural and biological anthropology or archaeology’.
 The value of the prize is £500.

-This prize has been awarded biennially since 1986 when it was endowed by the late North American filmmaker, Robert Gardner, in honour of Basil Wright, a leading figure of the British Documentary Movement in the 1930s.
-As phrased by Gardner himself, it will be awarded for a film ‘in the ethnographic tradition’ that takes advantage of ‘the evocative faculty of film’ as a means of ‘furthering a concern for humanity ‘ and for communicating that concern to others.
+Awarded biennially since 1986 this prize is for a film in the ethnographic tradition that takes advantage of the evocative faculty of film as a means of furthering a concern for humanity and for communicating that concern to others.
 The value of the prize is £500.

 This award has been offered by the Film Festival Committee since 1990 and is for the best film about the social use and cultural significance of material objects, be it at the present time or any previous period in human history.
 The value of the prize is £250

-Named with reference to the UNESCO designation ‘Intangible Culture’, this prize was created in 2007 by the Film Festival Committee in response to the growing number of ethnographic films dealing with music, dance and performance.
+Named with reference to the UNESCO designation ‘Intangible Culture’, this prize is for the best ethnographic film that deals with music, dance, and performance.
 The value of the prize is £250.

-Since 1990, the RAI Film Committee has periodically made a Lifetime Achievement Award to honour outstanding contributions to ethnographic documentary film-making and/or academic visual anthropology.
+Bestowed by the RAI Film Committee to honour outstanding contributions to ethnographic documentary film-making and/or academic visual anthropology.